markafitzgerald1/simulate-cribbage-games/README.md

     - add one point for Last Card support;
     - show unplayable cards in a disabled state even when mouse not hovering over them; and
     - show human and computer played cards vertically offset from one another.
+- Add best pre-cut, post-cut discard coaches so that human players can learn where expected cut and crib values may affect discard decisions.
+- Make coach usage and output optional - may want to play blind sometimes to train differently.
+(Also constant coaching of what the computer thinks is optimal against a static player may or may not be useful depending on whether the human player's goal is to play better than they currently play or whether it is to play better than the dynamic computer player.)
+- Automatically compare dynamic player actions against best static player actions and output when significantly different in order to highlight weaknesses in the best static player that could possibly be improved without simulation.
+- Add support for specification of current pone and dealer as something other than first pone and first dealer, respectively at start of simulations starting at not 0-0 scores for ease of usage when manually interfacing with non-simulate-cribbage-hands opponents.
 - Formally tag, version and release a specific commit of this source code repository, perhaps adding release notes and/or moving the below informal change log to a separate file.
 (Resolution: current Python implementation versioned via `setup.py`.
 Move of completed items into release notes, possibly in a separate file will likely get done on split of the current all-in-one program into separate play against, simulate and analyze programs.)
 - Consider giving project a name reflecting that you can simulate cribbage games with it, analyze cribbage decisions (not games yet) with it and play games against it.
 (Resolution: not going to do right now - will likely and naturally get done on split of the current all-in-one program into separate play against, simulate and analyze programs.)
 - Review license usage - is MPL 2.0 most suitable for project goals going forward from here now that a likely good computer player has been created?
 (Answer: MPL 2.0 is still the most suitable project license as of 2021-03-22.
 Rationale: MPL 2.0 is [LGPL 2.1+, GPL 2.0+ and AGPL 3+ compatible](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#copyleft-scope).
 [MPL 2.0's per-file scope copyleft](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#copyleft-scope) allows for non-MPL 2.0 or even proprietary separate file extensions as per project intent which LGPL (library-scope copyleft) and GPL (software-scope copyleft) do not.
 Conclusion: MPL 2.0 most suitable server-side.
 Client-side [MPL 2.0 is BSD and Apache compatible](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#mpl-bsd-and-apache) which should make most presently forseeable browser-based projects buildable without blocking licensing issues.)